Skip to content

 Most new products need more original marketing ideas and USPs.
 Pulling people away from their established brands is a mammoth task if they cannot promise and deliver something new and extraordinary.

-New product launches can be high-stress, but a significant number of new products that come to market struggle to gain traction.
+New product launches can be high-stress, but many new products that come to market struggle to gain traction.
 Nevertheless, new products are worth investing time and money in.
 A strong product launch can ride on momentum.

 Product launches often throw surprises, so you must adapt and apply what you’ve learned.